fbpx

 Connecting the McDowell Creek Falls Loop

-After seeing both waterfalls of the McDowell Creek Falls hike, the next section of this Oregon hike seems a little on the dull side.
+After seeing both waterfalls of the McDowell Creek Falls trail, the next section of this Oregon hike seems a little on the dull side.
 But if you take a moment to appreciate the trees, moss and other greenery, it can be enjoyable.
 We quickly made our way through this section, knowing that it connected back to the staircase at Royal Terrace Falls.

 McDowell Creek Falls Top of falls